-7.3 Vacuum Pump #2
+7.3 Vacuum Pumps

-The vacuum pump #2 in the HBC-4301 is electronically controlled.
-The air supply is pulsed on and off rather than operating all the time.
-This has the advantage that the noise and the volume of compressed air are reduced.
-The pump will be switched off if the vacuum level is close to or above the required vacuum level.
+The vacuum pumps in the HBC-4301 are electronically controlled.
+The air supply is pulsed on and off rather than operating all the time 3 times per second.
+This has the advantage that the volume of compressed air is reduced.

 The vacuum control in the HBC-4301 can be set manually or controlled to a pre-programmed level.
 The pre-programmed level can be a fixed vacuum or can be automatically changed for each stage of the temperature cycle.
+When the pumps are being controlled to a set vacuum level they will be switched off if the vacuum level is close to, or above the required vacuum level.